German police pressure Telegram to delete far-right content | DW | 17.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Telegram has become the messenger app of choice for many on the far-right, allegedly due to its lax enforcement of laws regulating extremist content.
+Telegram has become the messenger app of choice for many on the far-right, apparently because of its lax enforcement of laws regulating extremist content.
 Police say they plan to pressure Telegram to crack down.

 Telegram has ignored a large share of requests from German police to take down illegal far-right content

-Germany's federal police (BKA) accused the messenger app Telegram of failing to respond to requests to delete far-right content, according to a report by the German newspaper Die Welt on Monday.
+Germany's Federal Criminal Police (BKA) accused the messenger app Telegram of failing to respond to requests to delete far-right content, according to a report by the German newspaper Die Welt on Monday.

-The Telegram company, which operates largely out of Dubai but has its legal headquarters in London, "largely does not comply with requests to delete right-wing extremist content," the BKA said.
+The Telegram company, which operates primarily out of Dubai but has its legal headquarters in London, "largely does not comply with requests to delete right-wing extremist content," the BKA said.

-Telegram has tended to delete propaganda related to Islamist terrorist groups such as the so-called Islamic State and al-Qaida, often without request.
+Telegram has tended to delete propaganda related to Islamist terror groups such as the so-called Islamic State and al-Qaeda, often without request.

 According to Germany's Network Enforcement Act, it is the obligation of operators such as Telegram to remove illegal content, something that the company often fails to do, authorities claim.